Standard Technical Tracks

 Climate Change

-The world’s oceans & coastal areas are being disproportionately impacted by anthropogenic climate change.
-These impacts include rising ocean temperature, ocean acidification & deoxygenation that lead to changes in ocean chemistry.
-Changes in these environmental variables have direct ecosystem impacts that include altering the diversity, abundance, & geographic distribution of marine species.
+The world’s oceans and coastal areas are being disproportionately impacted by anthropogenic climate change.
+These impacts include rising ocean temperature, ocean acidification and deoxygenation that lead to changes in ocean chemistry.
+Changes in these environmental variables have direct ecosystem impacts that include altering the diversity, abundance, and geographic distribution of marine species.
 There are also impacts to coastal areas through rising sea levels, coastal flooding and inundation that have profound socioeconomic impacts.
-An understanding of the climate change impacts on coasts & oceans is critical to the future management, conservation & restoration of coastal & marine ecosystems.
+An understanding of the climate change impacts on coasts and oceans is critical to the future management, conservation and restoration of coastal and marine ecosystems.

 This track focuses on advances in the 5 key components of climate change:

-- Observed & projected changes of oceanographic data in a warming world
+- Observed and projected changes of oceanographic data in a warming world

-- Oceanic & coastal impacts (ocean temperature, ocean chemistry, sea level rise, coastal flooding and inundation, etc.)
+- Oceanic and coastal impacts (ocean temperature, ocean chemistry, sea level rise, coastal flooding and inundation, etc.)

 - Socioeconomic impacts (infrastructure, tourism, agriculture, food, energy, etc.)